awpala/my-omscs-notes/cs-6290/12-cache-review.md

 Given the same cache as specified previously (cf. Section 41), as in the figure shown above, now consider how the address is used to access the cache.

-To simplify the representation, a lines in a given set are represented horizontally, spanning the `16` total sets accordingly (i.e., sets `0` through `15`, respectively).
+To simplify the representation, lines in a given set are represented horizontally, spanning the `16` total sets accordingly (i.e., sets `0` through `15`, respectively).

 <center>
 <img src="./assets/12-090.png" width="650">